Baka-Project/Baka-Compile/readme.md

 $ git clone https://github/Baka-Project/Baka-Compile.git
 ```

-  * 1. copy file compile-gcc or compile-clang or both to your directory kernel
+* copy file compile-gcc or compile-clang or both to your directory kernel
-  * 2.`bash compile-gcc` for gcc build
+* `bash compile-gcc` for gcc build
-  * 3.`bash compile-clang` for clang build
+* `bash compile-clang` for clang build

 **Features of this script**
 ```